michmech/michmech.github.io/linguistic-relativity/index.md

 author: Michal Měchura
 myrole:
 title: Linguistic relativity: fact or wishful thinking?
 blurb: Most linguists secretly wish the Sapir-Whorf Hypothesis to be true.
-Is it?
+But is it?
 ---

 # Linguistic relativity: fact or wishful thinking?